Article · May 22, 2026

 git config core.hooksPath .githooks

-Installing pre-commit hooks across a team
+Installing the hook across a team

 npm install --save-dev husky